 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible or, for facility care, the inpatient deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when a deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION OF THESE SERVICES.
-See the instructions after the benefits descriptions below. - In-Network mental health and substance abuse benefits are below, then Out-of-Network benefits begin on page 44.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
+See the instructions after the benefits descriptions below. - In-Network mental health and substance abuse benefits are below, then Out-of-Network benefits begin on page 42.

-begin on page 44.
-Benefit Description You Pay After the calendar year deductible Note: The calendar year deductib We say "(No deduc le applies to almost all benefits in this Section. ctible)" when it does not apply.
+Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almos We say "(No deductible)" when it do es not apply.
 In-Network benefits All diagnostic and treatment services contained in a treatment plan that we approve.
 The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-Your cost sharing responsibilities are no greater than for other illnesses or conditions.
-Note: In-Network benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
+Your cost sharing responsibilities are no greater than for other illnesses or conditions Note: In-Network benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
 We will reduce your benefits if you do not precertify, preauthorize, get review of continuing treatment, or follow our approved treatment plan for all levels of care.
-Professional services, including individual or group therapy by providers such as psychiatrists, psychologists, or clinical social workers Medication management (preauthorization not required) 15% of Plan allowance (no deductible for outpatient physician visits)\$20 copayment (no deductible) • Diagnostic tests, including psychological testing 15% of Plan allowance • Services provided by a hospital or other facility as an inpatient, including residential treatment centers \$100 copayment for each hospital stay (No deductible) • Services in approved alternative care settings such as: 15% of Plan Allowance
+Professional services, including individual or group therapy by providers such as psychiatrists, psychologists, or clinical social workers Medication management (preauthorization not required) 15% of Plan allowance (no deductible for outpatient physician visits)\$20 copayment (no deductible) Diagnostic tests, including psychological testing 15% of Plan allowance Services provided by a hospital or other facility as an inpatient, including residential treatment centers \$100 copayment for each hospital stay (No deductible) Services in approved alternative care settings such as: 15% of Plan Allowance Partial hospitalization includes a time-limited, ambulatory, active treatment program that: Offers intensive clinical services that are coordinated and structured in stable surroundings; and Provides at least 20 hours of scheduled programs in a licensed or accredited facility over at least five days per week